dart-lang/language/accepted/future-releases/control-flow-collections/feature-specification.md

-    *   As is already the case in Dart, it is a compile-time error if the key is an instance of a class that implements the operator `==` unless the key is a string, an integer, a literal symbol or the result of invoking a constant constructor of class Symbol.
+    *   As is already the case in Dart, it is a compile-time error if the key is an instance of a class that implements the operator `==` unless the key is a Boolean, string, integer, literal symbol or the result of invoking a constant constructor of class Symbol.
 It is a compile-time error if the type arguments of a constant map literal include a type parameter.

     The expansion is the entry formed by the key and value expression values.